jajclement/hotSSDS/README.md

 $NXF_GENOMES   : Path to folder containing reference genomes for alignment
                  ** This folder requires a very specific structure (see below) **

-$SLURM_JOBID   : Specifies the temporary subfolder to use
+$SLURM_JOBID   : Specifies the temporary subfolder to use  (see Temp folder requirements below)

 ### NXF_GENOMES Folder structure
 Each reference genome should be contained in a separate folder (i.e. $NXF_GENOMES/mouse_mm10).
 The sub-structure within this folder should be as follows: